Anyadike22/Stateless-and-Thread-Safe-ML-Model-Serving-with-FastAPI/README.md

 ## Production Readiness:

-Stateless-and-Thread-Safe-ML-Model-Serving-with-FastAPI helps meeting requirements for high availability, low latency, and fault tolerance in real-world deployments.
+Below is an example of Stateless and Thread Safe ML Model Serving with FastAPI which helps meet requirements for high availability, low latency, and fault tolerance in real-world deployments.